 In blogging, a single person can read multiple blogs in a day.

-In traditional business, mentioning your competitor in your website or social media pages might not be the best idea for your business.
+In a traditional business, mentioning your competitor in your website or social media pages might not be the best idea for your business.
 But in blogging, mentioning fellow bloggers and linking to their websites help their websites improve their search engine ranking.

 And in return, it also helps your own audience get introduced to other resource that might be helpful for them.
 Thus, it’s helping you improve your overall website’s usability and relevancy in the eyes of your followers.